China’s new regulations for ESL teachers

 The government thinks that by alleviating this financial strain on families, raising a family would become more affordable.
 China’s birth rate is currently decreasing.
 By prohibiting private tutoring, the government expects that people will have more money to raise their children and will be more motivated to have bigger ones.

-You probably wouldn’t have thought that China’s aging population has anything to do with this crackdown on private tuition, but it does.
+You probably wouldn’t have thought that China’s ageing population has anything to do with this crackdown on private tuition, but it does.

 But honestly, as teachers we can’t complain about regulations that strive to make education more accessible and equal to everyone, as well as easing a financial burden that parents can’t afford, can we?

 3. To improve the standard of English teaching

 Furthermore, the Chinese government’s new laws are aimed at raising teaching standards.
 Currently, many places in China use untrained, non-native English speakers to teach English.
 Despite the fact that many of them fail to communicate in English, they or their employers collect significant payments from parents in the hopes that their children would become fluent in the language.

 Unfortunately, nowhere is this problem more visible in the eyes of the Chinese government than in the online English business.
 Many educators think that it is now far too simple to work as an online English instructor if you are under or unprepared to do so.